-- A. Provide cash to Enrollees or potential Enrollees, except for stipends, in an amount approved by the Department and reimbursement of expenses provided to Enrollees for participation on committees or advisory groups: - B. Provide gifts or incentives to Enrollees or potential Enrollees unless such gifts or incentives: (1) are also provided to the general public; (2) do not exceed fifteen (15) dollars per individual gift or incentive; (3) do not exceed seventy-five (75) dollars in the aggregate per individual on an annual basis; and (4) have been pre-approved by the Department; - C. Provide gifts or incentives to Enrollees unless such gifts or incentives: (1) are provided conditionally based on the Enrollee receiving preventive care or other Covered Services; (2) are not in the form of cash or an instrument that may be converted easily to cash; and (3) have been pre-approved by the Department; - D. Seek to influence a potential Enrollee's Enrollment with the Contractor in conjunction with the sale or offering of any private insurance; - E. Induce providers or employees of the Department to reveal confidential information regarding Enrollees or otherwise use such confidential information in a fraudulent manner; or - F. Threaten, coerce or make untruthful or misleading statements to potential Enrollees or Enrollees regarding the merits of Enrollment with the Contractor or any other plan.
+- A. Provide cash to Enrollees or potential Enrollees, except for stipends, in an amount approved by the Department and reimbursement of expenses provided to Enrollees for participation on committees or advisory groups; - B. Provide gifts or incentives to Enrollees or potential Enrollees unless such gifts or incentives: (1) are also provided to the general public; (2) do not exceed ten dollars per individual gift or incentive; and (3) have been pre-approved by the Department; - C. Provide gifts or incentives to Enrollees unless such gifts or incentives: (1) are provided conditionally based on the Enrollee receiving preventive care or other Covered Services; (2) are not in the form of cash or an instrument that may be converted easily to cash; and (3) have been pre-approved by the Department; - D. Seek to influence a potential Enrollee's Enrollment with the Contractor in conjunction with the sale of any private insurance; - E. Induce providers or employees of the Department to reveal confidential information regarding Enrollees or otherwise use such confidential information in a fraudulent manner; or - F. Threaten, coerce or make untruthful or misleading statements to potential Enrollees or Enrollees regarding the merits of Enrollment with the Contractor or any other plan.

 This list provides examples of inappropriate Marketing activities and does not preclude the Department from deeming any activities not specifically listed here as inappropriate.
-These examples do not preclude the Contractor from offering value added benefits to their Enrollees.
-Value Added Benefits are encouraged by the Department and are to be approved by the Department prior to use.

-24.0 ENROLLEE ELIGIBILITY, ENROLLMENT AND DISENROLLMENT
+26.0 ENROLLEE ELIGIBILITY, ENROLLMENT AND DISENROLLMENT

-24.1 Eligibility Determination
+26.1 Eligibility Determination

 The Department shall have the exclusive right to determine an individual's eligibility for the Medicaid Program and eligibility to become an Enrollee of the Contractor.
 Such determination shall be final and is not subject to review or Appeal by the Contractor.
-Nothing in this section prevents the Contractor from providing the Department with information the Contractor believes indicates that the Enrollee's eligibility has changed.
+Nothing in this section prevents the

+Contractor from providing the Department with information the Contractor believes indicates that the Enrollee's eligibility has changed.

-24.2 Assignments of New Enrollees and Transition of MCOs
+26.2 Assignments of New Enrollees and Transition of MCOs